Le Vif/L'Express

-Le Vif/L'Express is a French language weekly news magazine published in Brussels, Belgium.
-It has been in circulation since 1963.
+Le Vif/L'Express is a weekly news magazine published in Brussels, Belgium.
+It has been in circulation since 1983.

 History and profile

 The magazine was established under the name of Le Vif in 1983.
 Its name was changed to Le Vif/L'Express when an agreement was made with the French magazine L'Express.
 Both magazines have had a cooperation since then and are both owned by Roularta Media Group.

 Le Vif/L'Express has its headquarters in Brussels.
 As of 2010 Thierry Fiorilli was the editor-in-chief of the magazine, which is published weekly on Fridays and offers news on politics, economics, investigations, society and culture in relation to both Belgium and international events.
 It also covers news on literature and sports.
 During the period of 2011-2012 55.3% of its readers were men.

 Le Vif/L'Express magazine is the equivalent of Flemish weekly news magazine Knack, which is also owned by the Roularta Media Group.
 Both magazines are published by Roularta Printing, a subsidiary of the Roularta Media Group.

 Le Vif/L'Express adopts a neutral political stance.
 The weekly has several supplements: Focus Vif, a culture publication, Le Vif Weekend, a lifestyle magazine and Vacature Emploi.
 In 2010 Le Vif/L'Express began to offer T'chin, a health supplement, together with its sister magazine Knack.